PCGS Set Registry Rules

 PCGS will grade coins without a numeric grade through its bulk grading program.
 These coins will have Brilliant Uncirculated or Gem Proof on the insert of the coin's holder with no numeric grade listed.
 These coins cannot be used in competitive sets in the PCGS Set Registry.
 To use these coins in competitive sets, you must submit them for re-grade through the modern coin service level.
 Click here for more information.

-Coins that have been graded PCGS Secure Plus receive a .5 increase in the grade.
+Coins that have been graded PCGS Gold Shield receive a .5 increase in the grade.
 In other words, a coin graded 65+ will be calculated as 65.5 in the Registry.

 Everyman sets do not allow any coin with a grade higher than 58+.
-Allowable coins are graded 58+ or less can be designated a circulation strike or proof.
+Allowable coins are graded 58+ or less and can be either circulation strike or proof.

 Buying and Selling Policy